nathaneidelson/CS52Demo/README.md

 If you have *any* questions please do not hesitate to email me at nathan.eidelson@gmail.com

+I realize that I messed up the naming of the project (using CS51 instead of CS52) but am far too lazy to fix it.

 ## Instructions to get set up with this project

 1. Clone the entire repro (I normally use `git clone https://github.com/nathaneidelson/CS52Demo.git` from terminal)